-- Increase faith in Jesus Christ and His Atonement
+- Increase faith in Heavenly Father and Jesus Christ and His Atonement;

-- Strengthen families and homes through ordinances and covenants
+- Strengthen individuals, families, and homes through ordinances and covenants; and

 As Relief Society sisters participate in the work of salvation, we become disciples of Jesus Christ.
 We strive to understand the doctrine of the Atonement of Jesus Christ to increase our faith and our desire to live righteously.
 We participate in priesthood ordinances and cheerfully cleave to covenants made, which give us greater access to priesthood power, and strengthen our families and homes.
 Working in unity with priesthood brethren, we minister to and help those in need with charity, the pure love of Christ.
 As we do these things, we become “one” with the Father and the Son.

 “It is our fervent prayer that each of us will open our hearts and let the Lord engrave in them the doctrines of the Atonement, covenants, and unity.”—Linda K. Burton

 How can I apply the Atonement in my everyday life?

 To receive the gift of eternal life, we must believe in and accept the Atonement of Jesus Christ.
 As we strive to understand the Atonement and what our Savior has done for us, our faith in Him increases and our hearts are changed with a desire to live righteously and love and serve God and our fellowmen.

 The Atonement blesses our lives in our own personal circumstances and situations.
 Through our faith and righteousness and through His atoning sacrifice, we can be forgiven, cleansed, healed, guided, and protected.
 Christ can give us capacity and strength beyond our own to overcome all things and “bear up [our] burdens with ease” (Mosiah 24:15), that we may find joy in our life’s journey.